Number of Titles Currently Indexed for Index Medicus® and MEDLINE® on PubMed®

 - The List of Serials Indexed for Online Users

-- LocatorPlus, NLM online catalog
+- LocatorPlus, the NLM online catalog

 - NLM Catalog: Journals referenced in the NCBI Databases, a search page that restricts your NLM Catalog search to journals found in NCBI Databases.